Citing Terror Threats, U.S. Bans Carry-On Electronic Devices From Middle East and North Africa Flights

 The Department of Homeland Security did not cite any specific credible threat, but said in a statement Tuesday there are “reasons to be concerned” about terrorist attempts to circumvent aviation security.
 “The record of terrorist attempts to destroy aircraft in flight is longstanding and well-known,” the statement read.
 Terrorist groups are “aggressively pursuing innovative methods” to target airlines, including “smuggling explosive devices in various consumer items.”

-The United Kingdom is expected to follow suit with similar bans of its own later on Tuesday, security sources told Sky News.
-Britain’s restrictions may differ from the United States.
+The United Kingdom announced similar travel restrictions Tuesday.
+“We have been in close touch with the Americans to fully understand their position,” a British government spokesperson said.
+Britain ban most electronic devices on inbound flights from Turkey, Lebanon, Jordan, Egypt, Tunisia and Saudi Arabia.
+“We think these steps are necessary and proportionate to allow passengers to travel safely,” the spokesperson told reporters.

-It’s not clear why a “longstanding” threat requires action against a handful of international carriers at a limited number of airports.
+It’s not clear why a “longstanding” threat to the United States requires action against a handful of international carriers at a limited number of airports.
 It comes just a month after President Donald Trump pledged to help U.S. airlines compete against government-subsidized carriers in the Persian Gulf, raising questions about whether the ban is more about putative terror risks or trade policy.

 DHS cited recent terrorist attacks and attempts, such as the airliner downed in Egypt by a bomb in 2015; an attempted laptop bomb attack in a jet in Somalia in 2016; and armed attacks that year against airports in Brussels and Istanbul.
 But Brussels is not included in the ban, and it’s not clear what attacks on airports have to do with consumer electronics inside a plane’s cabin.

-Note: This article was updated at 1:20 p.m.
-EST to reflect new information on the United Kingdom’s new security restrictions.
-This article was updated at 2:36 p.m EST to include a quote from Rep. Adam Schiff (D-CA).